department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/service-disabled/independent-living.md

 - Your injuries prevent you from looking for or returning to work right away, **and**
 - Your case manager refers you after you sign up for the VR&amp;E program

 **Note:** Having a service-connected disability means we've concluded that you were disabled by an injury or illness caused—or made worse—by your active military service.
-Your disability rating reflects how severe your disability is.
+Your disability rating reflects how severe your disability is (with 0% being not at all disabled and 100% being totally disabled).

 <br>

 #### Who's covered?

-Veterans
+- Veterans
+- Servicemembers

 </div>